 - Our Dragons Are Different: The local ones are relatively standard D20 dragons.
 Lunar dragons, on the other hand, are bulky monsters with horns all over their faces, pallid and veined skin, weakened flight in terrestrial gravity, no interest in treasure, and More Teeth than the Osmond Family.

-- Powered Armor: Used by the Irontooth Clan and Orc.
+- Powered Armor: Used by the Irontooth Clan and Orc, they are steam-driven and clunkier than your standard example.

 - Scenery Gorn: Every description of the surface world emphasises that the lunar rain has kind of messed up everything everywhere.
 Natural beauty is so hard to find that kings will pay a fortune for a bunch of daisies.